cameronr/GoogleAppEngineAuth/README.md

 #### GoogleClientLogin class

-Here's somee sample code for using the GoogleClientLogin class:
+Here's some sample code showing how to use the GoogleClientLogin class:

 setup: